Overbrd/Bulk-Rename-File-Names-In-A-Folder/readme.md

 Once you open a folder it displays the folder contents alphabetized by file name only.

-It has an input box to choose the characters to replace and another input box to choose what characters to replace with.
+It has an input box to choose the characters to find and another input box to choose what characters to replace with.

 It has a third preview box which displays a real-time output of the proposed changes you are about to make.